 “It can impact on some people’s personas,” said Dr. Kooning.
 “For others, it rolls off of them like water.
 I’ve found that being engaging and being friendly and treating [others] as equals is much more inviting.”

-For a dentist issuing an oral surgeon referral, the single biggest red flag in a practicing oral surgeon is simply arrogance.
+For a dentist issuing an oral surgeon referral, the single biggest red flag is a practicing oral surgeon who is simply arrogant.
 Patients want a professional who will talk to them transparently, never rudely.
 Surgery is an anxiety-inducing experience.
 A friendly face can make all the difference.

-Beaverton Oral Surgeons strives everyday to curate a comfortable atmosphere to its clients.
+Beaverton Oral Surgeons strives every day to curate a comfortable atmosphere for their clients.
 We are proud to be ranked by our patients as the best oral surgeon in Beaverton and to hear back from satisfied members of the BOS community.